Facebook Page Disabled or Restricted? How to Recover It Fast (2026 Guide)

 Step 1: Identify Where the Restriction Occurred

 Facebook (Meta) has multiple interconnected systems that sound similar — but aren’t.
-Recovery depends on which “level” your issue lives at.
+Recovery depends on which “level” your issue lives at and we aim to educate you on each level because it’s important to understand this before proceeding to step 2.

 Level 1: Personal Account